 Slickdeals is not registered as an investment adviser under the U.S. Investment Advisers Act of 1940, as amended, and nothing on money.slickdeals.net should be construed as advice concerning securities, the advisability of investing in, purchasing, or selling securities, or the merits of any investment adviser.

-SoFi Invest Active Invest
+What is SoFi Invest Active Invest?